-- MH received budget approval FY 2022/23 for additional clinicians to support RVR and Administrative Segregation reviews, assessments, and recommendations.
-MH continues to actively recruit for these positions.
-As of June 30, 2023, a supervisor and two clinicians have been hired. - Due to some MH RVR vacancies being filled, MH has increased the number of RVRs completed. - MH and QI completed an audit of MH RVR Referrals for period of January December 2022 and January March 2023, and identified areas for improvement in coordination with SSO. - MH began completing Administrative Segregation assessments for patients on MH caseload in November 2022 with a plan to assess all patients placed in Administrative Segregation once staffing is in place. - V.A.3.
-PARTIAL COMPLIANCE - MH completes the MH RVR form for every patient assessed for an rules violation.
-The review form was developed in consultation with Class Counsel and SME and incorporates all of the above assessment factors. - See V.A.2. a. c. - V.D.4.
-PARTIAL COMPLIANCE - Prior to any planned Use of Force, such as a cell extraction, against a prisoner with mental health or intellectual disabilities, there will be a "cooling down period," consistent with safety and security needs.
+• V.D.4.
+PARTIAL COMPLIANCE

+- Prior to any planned Use of Force, such as a cell extraction, against a prisoner with mental health or intellectual disabilities, there will be a "cooling down period," consistent with safety and security needs.
 This period includes a structured attempt by mental health staff (and other staff if appropriate), to deescalate the situation and to reach a resolution without Use of Force.
 Such efforts, including the use of adaptive supports, will be documented in writing.
-Medical and/or mental health staff should be consulted if the purpose of the cell extraction is related to the delivery of treatment. - MH and SSO collaborated to develop a referral process for Planned UOF incidents with implementation in May 2023. - MH implemented training for clinicians UOF policy and MH's role in Planned UOF incidents in November 2022. - MH provided Planned Use of Force with Mental Health Patients training to custody staff in IOP, APU, JBCT and the CERT teams and Sgts in November 2022 and May June 2023. - MH and SSO Custody have met this monitoring period to discuss planned UOF in order to develop a multidisciplinary approach to address UOF incidents. - MH responds to custody referrals for Planned UOF incidents.
+Medical and/or mental health staff should be consulted if the purpose of the cell extraction is related to the delivery of treatment. - MH and SSO collaborated to develop a referral process for Planned UOF incidents with implementation in May 2023. - MH implemented training for clinicians UOF policy and MH's role in Planned UOF incidents in November 2022. - MH provided Planned Use of Force with Mental Health Patients training to custody staff in IOP, APU, JBCT and the CERT teams and Sgts in November 2022 and May June 2023. - MH and SSO Custody have met this monitoring period to discuss planned UOF in order to develop a multidisciplinary approach to address UOF incidents. - o MH responds to custody referrals for Planned UOF incidents. - o This area remains in PARTIAL COMPLIANCE due to SSO Custody referral process and coordination with MH.

-Training & Quality Assurance (Section V; Provision E.) Status: SUBSTANTIAL COMPLIANCE
+Training & Quality Assurance (Section V; Provision E.) Status: PARTIAL COMPLIANCE